Corruption in Mauritius: Amsterdam Boys, High Commissioner Soo Soobiah and Gambino drugs syndicate

 On 18 February 1989, the High Commissioner of Mauritius in Great Britain, the Vatican and West Germany, Soo Soobiah, and his wife Muriel were arrested at their residence in Surrey, England, on charges of disposing of drug proceeds—that is, laundering $670,800 of their son Nigel's drug profits.
 Nigel Sevan Soobiah (now known as Sivan Subiah) had been tracked for months by the FBI as an international heroin dealer.
 In addition, he was a key contact for the infamous four Amsterdam boys who had been arrested at Schiphol Airport in December 1985 with 20 kg of heroin in their suitcase while travelling under the cover of diplomatic passports.
 The Amsterdam Boys were four elected members of the Mauritius National Legislative Assembly who formed part of the ruling MSM-PTr-PMSD coalition.
 They were Serge Thomas, Ismaël Nawoor, Dev Kim Currun, and Sattyanand Pelladoah.

 In April 2019 Sivan Subiah made newspaper headlines in Mauritius after he contacted a local newspaper to report a flight mishap.
-He recalled his arrest at Orchard Park, near Buffalo in New York in December 1988 as part of Operation BUSICO, a 3-year long inquiry by the Federal Bureau of Investigation (FBI) on internbational drug trafficking.
-According to The Buffalo News of 2 December 1988 this investigation led to 200 arrests, including that of Nigel Sevan Soobiah (now known as Sivan Subiah) who claimed to be an antique dealer and the son of a Mauritian diplomat.
+He recalled his arrest at Orchard Park, near Buffalo in New York in December 1988 as part of Operation BUSICO, a 3-year-long inquiry by the Federal Bureau of Investigation (FBI) on international drug trafficking.
+According to The Buffalo News of 2 December 1988, this investigation led to 200 arrests, including that of Nigel Sevan Soobiah (now known as Sivan Subiah) who claimed to be an antique dealer and the son of a Mauritian diplomat.
 Sergio Maranghi and Soobiah were identified as the key suspects who helped agents make drug connections from Amsterdam to Rio de Janeiro, Brazil.